AutodeskGames/stingray-docs/source/sdk_help/extend_editor/plugin_extensions/contextual_actions.md

         isReadOnly: function (assetRelativePath) {

             // The API for invoking predicate actions is Promise based (thus asynchronous).
 The final Promise must return something
-            // "truthy" in order for the contextual action to be shown in the contextual menu. return projectService.relativePathToAbsolute(assetRelativePath).then(function (absPath) {
+            // "truthy" in order for the contextual action to appear in the contextual menu. return projectService.relativePathToAbsolute(assetRelativePath).then(function (absPath) {
             	return fileSystemService.isReadOnly(absPath);
             });